-Home Remedies for Vaginal Itching: 8 Natural Ways to Stop Itching
+Home Remedies for Vaginal Itching: 9 Natural Options

-Vaginal itching may occur due to an imbalance of vaginal flora, which can happen with health conditions like yeast infections, vulvovaginitis or bacterial vaginosis.
+Vaginal itching is often linked to an imbalance of vaginal flora, which can occur with conditions like yeast infections, vulvovaginitis, or bacterial vaginosis.
+In these cases, home remedies for vaginal itching may help ease symptoms while the underlying cause is being treated.

 Imagem ilustrativa número 1